artvandelay/sacred-text-llm/docs/creating-new-modes.md

 1. Create a new Python file in `app/modes/`
 2. Implement a class that extends `BaseMode`
-3. Add configuration to `app/modes/config.py`
+3. Add any configuration to `app/config.py` (environment-driven)
-4. Register the mode in the entry points
+4. Register the mode in `app/modes/registry.py`
 5. Test your mode

 ## Step-by-Step Guide